TheZoraiz/ascii-image-converter/README.md

 Pass a string of your own ascii characters to map against.
 Passed characters must start from darkest character and end with lightest.
 There is no limit to number of characters.

-Notes: Empty spaces can be passed if string is passed inside quotation marks.
+Empty spaces can be passed if string is passed inside quotation marks.
 You can use both single or double quote for quotation marks.
 For repeating quotation mark inside string, append it with \ (such as  \\").

 ```
-ascii-image-converter [image-paths] -m "<string-of-characters>"
+ascii-image-converter [image paths/urls] -m "<string-of-characters>"
 # Or
-ascii-image-converter [image-paths] --map "<string-of-characters>"
+ascii-image-converter [image paths/urls] --map "<string-of-characters>"
 ```
 Following example contains 7 depths of lighting.
 ```
-ascii-image-converter [image-paths] -m " .-=+#@"
+ascii-image-converter [image paths/urls] -m " .-=+#@"
 ```

 #### --negative OR -n